Corneal Collagen Cross Linking In Myrtle Beach, South Carolina

 There are actually two types of CXL procedures.
 One is called Epithelium-off, and the other is called Epithelium-on.
 The difference between them has to do with the epithelium, also called “epi”, which is a tissue located on the outside layer of the cornea.

 During the Epi-off procedure, the epi is gently removed.
 This lets the riboflavin drops to be absorbed into the eye more efficiently.

 During the Epi-on procedure, the epi stays in place.
 It is not removed at all.
 However, it can take more time for absorption of the riboflavin drops.

-Knowing which version of the CXL treatment is right for your condition is something each patient should discuss with their ophthalmologist.
-Each one has benefits and risks in terms of procedure and recovery time.
-Talk to your doctor about which procedure is best for you.
+Discuss with Scleral Lens Expert, Dr. Thomas Weshefsky to determine which version of the CXL treatment is right for your condition.
+Each one has its benefits and risks in terms of procedure and recovery time.

 What Are The Advantages Of Scleral Lenses?
 It’s All In The Shape!

 Scleral Lenses Are More Wearable And Protect Your Eyes Better

 Custom designed scleral lenses help patients with corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 Scleral lenses vault over the cornea and rest on the sclera while avoiding the diseased cornea.
 This creates a new optical surface instead of the damaged cornea and prevents discomfort by resting on the sclera of the eye.
 Moreover, the reservoir of pure saline solution between the back surface of the lens and the front of the cornea ensures that the eye is always in a liquid environment - making it optimal for healing.